 Benefits of a Dental Hygiene Training Program

-U.S. News and World Report ranked dental hygienist number 24 in its list of 100 best jobs in the country in 2024, based on factors such as wages, growth, unemployment rate, and employee satisfaction.
+U.S. News and World Report ranked dental hygienist number 7 in its best healthcare jobs for 2026, based on factors such as wages, growth, unemployment rate, and employee satisfaction.
 Dental hygiene training programs are less time-consuming and more affordable than four-year college degree programs, and many graduates earn a median salary that is higher than the national average.

-The U.S. Bureau of Labor Statistics projects that employment of dental hygienists will grow 7% between 2022 and 2032, which is faster than the average growth projected for all occupations.
+The U.S. Bureau of Labor Statistics projects that employment of dental hygienists will grow 7% over the next decade, which is faster than the average growth projected for all occupations.
 This growth is expected to be driven by an increasing awareness of the links between dental health and overall physical health as well as efforts to make dental care more accessible to all.
 As such, individuals with quality training and excellent dental hygienist skills can enjoy above-average job security well into the future.

 Gain Dental Hygienist Skills at Fortis